HimanshuRajBhat/demo-first/README.md

 # demo-first
-This is demo-first for practise
+This is demo-first for practise.